This page documents how to configure the Sonar Jenkins plugin for versions 2.0+.

 Skip if environment variable is defined

-If this variable is set to true, Sonar analysis will be skipped.
+If the variable set is defined, Sonar analysis will be skipped

-When using trigger exclusions, if you check multiple "Skip if ..." parameters, the build will be skip if at least one of the properties is true (it is an OR condition).
+When using trigger exclusions, if you check multiple "Skip if ..." parameters, the build will be skip if at least one of the property is true (it's an OR condition).